What Are the Books of the Bible in Order? Who Chose Them?

 Advertisement

-Bible Books Among Religions
+The Hebrew Bible and Books Among Religions

 Advertisement

 It's important to mention that not all Christian denominations consider the same books to be canon.
-Most Protestant Bibles have 66 books, 39 in the Old Testament and 27 in the New Testament.
+Most Protestant Bibles have 66 books, 39 in the Protestant Old Testament and 27 in the New Testament.
 The Roman Catholic Bible has 73 books, including the seven known as the Apocrypha.
 And the Ethiopian Orthodox Church includes 81 total books in its Bible, including pseudepigrapha like 1 Enoch and Jubilees.

-What Are the Apocrypha and Pseudepigrapha?
+What Are the Apocrypha?

 The word "apocrypha" comes from the Greek for "hidden" or "secret."
 It's a little confusing because the word "apocrypha" is used in a couple of different ways when talking about books outside of the standard biblical canon.